The maximal degree in random recursive graphs with random weights: Definitions and main results

-\begin{remark} $(i)$ Note that the asymptotics of the maximal degrees are the result of a non-trivial competition, where older vertices can achieve a higher degree because they have been in the system for longer, while younger vertices have the chance to have a big vertex-weight corresponding to a local maximum.

-$(ii)$ The result in~\eqref{eq:wrrtinfmeanppplimit} is equivalent to the behaviour of the PAF models with infinite mean power-law fitness random variables, as presented in~\cite{LodOrt20}.
+\begin{remark} $(i)$ The result in~\eqref{eq:wrrtinfmeanppplimit} is equivalent to the behaviour of the preferential attachment models with infinite mean power-law fitness random variables, as presented in~\cite{LodOrt20}.
 Here, the influence of the fitness (vertex-weights) overpowers the preferential attachment mechanism so that the preferential attachment graph behaves like a weighted recursive graph.